 Both mountainous and coastal, with rainforest, mangroves and dry savannah, Bali Barat National Park in the northwest of the island is a most special place.
 The hotels within the park work seamlessly with nature and are often host to small herds of wild deer as well as troops of monkeys.
-Vividly-feathered birds flit through the trees, kaleidoscopic shoals of fish make the coral reef snorkeling some of the best in the world, and the forests are teeming with wildlife.
+Vividly-feathered birds flit through the trees, kaleidoscopic shoals of fish make the coral reef snorkelling some of the best in the world, and the forests are teeming with wildlife.
 Hike, dive, snorkel, kayak or simply sit back and relax, the park offers a very different perspective on the popular island of Bali.

 An interest in ancient history and an enjoyment of sweeping landscapes first took me to Asia on a gap year in 2011, where I taught English in the compound of a monastery outside of Siem Reap.
 Learning about local religious tradition against the backdrop of the Angkorian temples was an enviable introduction to the complexity of Asia and it provided a good grounding as I explored the region extensively.

 Although studying world religions at university saw extended trips through Germany, Peru and India, after graduation I returned to Southeast Asia on an eye-opening trip to Indonesia.
 The combination of sprawling ruins, thriving cultures and sublime mountain sunsets reinvigorated a passion for the region and set me off on a career in travel.

 Since joining Audley I’ve taken trips in Myanmar, Indonesia, Vietnam and revisited the majestic temples of Siem Reap.